1126 Broadway, Hanover, MA 02339, USA

 The remains of a different dam or bridge can be seen farther up the trail, upstream of Rocky Run Brook.
 Look for the stone abutments close to the water’s edge on both sides of the river.

 At the Hanson end of the trail, look for a relatively new (2020) historic marker indicating the location of Barstow’s Forge.
-Joseph Grecco of Hanover has done extensive evidence-based research into the true origins of two anchors for the USS Constitution that were produced in Hanover.
+Joseph Grecco of Hanover has done extensive research into the true origins of the two anchors for the USS Constitution that were produced in Hanover.
 For over a century, it was assumed that they were forged in the Curtis Iron Works downstream.
 They were actually forged here, at Barstow’s.

 The primary trail at this property is a former railroad bed.
 There are secondary trails that lead to gorgeous views of the Indian Head River.
 The two types of trail intersect at numerous points along the two-mile stretch.